o3de/o3de.org/content/docs/contributing/to-official-remote-repository/_index.md

 toc: true
 ---

-O3DE maintains an official remote repository for O3DE owned content and the `repo.json` for the repository is managed at https://github.com/o3de/canonical.o3de.org and any changes are made using GitHub pull requests.
+O3DE maintains an official remote repository for O3DE owned content.
+The `repo.json` for the repository is managed at https://github.com/o3de/canonical.o3de.org and any changes are made using GitHub pull requests.

 {{< note >}}
 Only O3DE owned content in an O3DE owned GitHub repository can be added to the official remote repository.
 Follow the [contributor guidelines](/docs/contributing/to-code/git-workflow/) to add your content to an O3DE GitHub repository such as `o3de-extras` first before submitting the content for inclusion in the official remote repository.